spectrocloud/librarium/docs/docs-content/integrations/flannel-cni.md

 tags: ["packs", "flannel", "cni"]
 ---

-Flannel is a network layer three fabric for Kubernetes.
-Flannel is designed to work with Linux routing infrastructure and creates a virtual network that gives each computing host a subnet.
+Flannel is a network layer, layer three, fabric for Kubernetes.
+It is designed to work with Linux routing infrastructure and creates a virtual network that gives each computing host a subnet.
 Flannel uses either the Kubernetes API or etcd directly to store the network configuration, the allocated subnets, and any auxiliary data such as the host’s public IP address.
 To learn more about Flannel, refer to the [official documentation](https://github.com/flannel-io/flannel/tree/master?tab=readme-ov-file#how-it-works).

 The Flannel pack includes the Container Network Interface (CNI) plugins required use Flannel in your cluster.